 Official Broadcasting Station W8CEO has adopted a new method of sending the broadcasts, which other OBS could very effectively follow.
-The message is sent twice, first at 20 w.p.m. for those who cannot copy at the higher speed and beginners who wish to use the broadcast for code practice.
+The message is sent twice, first at 20 words per minute for the advanced amateur, and then at 10 w.p.m. for those who cannot copy at the higher speed and beginners who wish to use the broadcast for code practice.
 This procedure is carried out at promptly 7 p.m.
 E.S.T. on Monday, Wednesday and Friday nights on 3705 kc.
 Beginners especially are urged to watch for W8CEO!

 No one will dispute the statement that QRM is fierce on 7000 kc.
 Many fellows are moving to 3500 kc. in an effort to find a clear spot, and that band is gradually becoming more crowded.
 But what of 14,000 kc.?
 That band isn't used anywhere near as much as it should be!
 We have 400 kc. in the 14,000-kc. band - 400 good kilocycles just waiting around for us to use them!!
 If you don't believe this, listen on that band some time.
-It is an excellent band for OX and long-hop traffic handling.
+It is an excellent band for DX and long-hop traffic handling.
 Get down in the wide open spaces of 14,000 kc. and give it a try!